 Previous meeting history can be viewed by clicking on the Meeting History pop out in the lower right-hand side of your meeting workspace.
-This button will display in the for any recurring meeting in the series with the exception of the first meeting which would not yet have any meeting history.
+This button will display for any recurring meeting in the series with the exception of the first meeting which would not yet have any meeting history.

 Docket Meeting History will display in the order of most recent to least recent previous meetings.